 I was sat in the office undertaking my normal duties and I heard the fire engines go out from the station and all sorts of things run through your mind at that time.
 What type of incident is it?
 How big is it?
-I also knew there was guite a few schools at the same location

-[photographs of firefighters in full uniform outside school - image zooming out] and I remember getting there and thinking this is going to be a really bad job if we don't stop the fire spread as soon as possible.
+I also knew there was quite a few schools at the same location and I remember getting there and thinking this is going to be a really bad job if we don't stop the fire spread as soon as possible.
 There was thick black smoke pluming up from the school.